 THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
-ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.
+ANY REPRESENTATION TO THE CONTRARY IS

-Price to Discounts and Proceeds to Investors(1) Commissions(2) Company(1)(3)

-Per Unit

-Total \$

-(1) Plus accrued interest, if an

-- (1) Plus accrued interest, if any, from the date of issuance to the date of delivery. - (2) The Company has agreed to indemnify the Underwriters against, and to provide contribution with respect to, certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").
-See "Underwriting." - (3) Before deducting expenses payable by the Company estimated at \$
+A CRIMINAL OFFENSE.
+Investors(1) Discounts and Commissions(2) Per Unit % Total \$ \$ (1) Plus accrued interest, if any, fro delivery. m the date of issuance to the e date of (2) The Company has agreed to indemnif provide contribution with respect liabilities under the Securities A Act").
+See "Underwriting." to, certain l iabilities, inc luding (3) Before deducting expenses payable by the Company y estimated at \$.
+The Units offered by this Prospectus are offered by the Underwri ters subject

 The Units offered by this Prospectus are offered by the Underwriters subject to prior sale, withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
-It is expected that delivery of the Units will be made at the office of Lehman Brothers Inc., New York, New York or through the facilities of The Depository Trust Company, on or about , 1997.
+It is expected that delivery of the Units will be made at the office of Lehman Brothers Inc., New York, New York or through the facilities of The Depository Trust Company, on or about 1997.